 It's been a while since I shared the start of our gabion basket journey, and I can't believe how quickly it's gone, so today, belatedly I'm sharing how we filled them.
 I was keen for a mix and match approach, but MOH favoured buying rocks and going for a more normal look.
 The sort of look you see on the sides of motorways, and as we later discovered in our local B&Q, and then again for part of the gabion wall at Hyde Hall.
-They're everywhere and it was like when you've decided on a new car, you suddenly are aware of it everywhere.
+They're everywhere and it’s like when you've decided on a new car, you’re suddenly aware of it everywhere, and wonder if you’ve made the right choice.

 I don't expect you'll be surprised to learn that we didn't go for the uniform and more usual buying rocks to fill these.
 MOH had worked out the quantities needed - using one of the gabion basket providers sites - and told me a big number, I think in the hope to shock me.
 It didn't shock me as I'd already used that calculator and gone one further and worked out the cost for buying the stones too.
 Yes, exactly.

 I did some speedy internet searching, on eBay and Gumtree and Freecycle, to see if we could buy bricks and rubble, and even if people would give them away.
 It turned out we could, and even better, there were a couple of people giving stuff away less than twenty minutes away by car.
-Proving to MOH that we could collect enough stuff for free, he knew when he was beat.
+Proving to MOH that we could collect enough stuff for free, and he knows me well enoug to know when he was beat.

 So on another one of those hot days we headed over to Hither Green and loaded the boot of my Renault Clio full of sacks of rubble, bricks and broken slabs.
 The lady there was happy for us to take as much as we could and a car-full was gratefully accepted.
 The next day we headed over to the other side of Blackheath and loaded the car again, this time with help from the man giving the rubble away.
 He said he was glad to be getting rid of it, so it was the least he could do.
 In this collection there were roofing tiles, more broken slabs, some rubble and some bags of post-crete that had been activated.